-(1) The Company is not affiliated with, nor does it "control" (as such term is defined in the Investment Company Act of 1940 (the "1940 Act,")), any of the issuers listed.
-In general, under the 1940 Act, the Company would be presumed to "control" an issuer if we owned 25% or more of its voting securities.
+(i) The Company is not affiliated with, nor does it "control" (as such term is defined in the Investment Company Act of 1940 (the "1940 Act")), any of the issuers listed.
+In general, under the 1940 Act, the Company would be presumed to "control" an issuer if we

-(2) All investments are restricted and categorized as structured finance securities.

-(3) Pursuant to the terms of the credit facility agreement, a security interest in favor of the lender has been granted with respect to all investments.
-See Note 8 "Revolving Credit Facility" for further discussion.
+All investments are restricted and categorized as structured finance securities.
+Pursuant to the terms of the credit facility agreement, a security interest in favor of the lender has been granted with respect to all investments.
+See Note 9 "Revolving Credit Facility" for further discussion.

 (4) Acquisition date represents the initial purchase date or the date when the investment was contributed to the Company.
 See Note 1 "Organization" for further discussion.

-(5) Fair value is determined in good faith in accordance with the Company's valuation policy and is approved by the Company's Board of Directors.
+(3) Fair value is determined in good faith in accordance with the Company's valuation policy and is approved by the Company's Board of Directors.

-(6) CLO debt positions reflect the coupon rates as of December 31, 2020.
+(6) CLO debt positions reflect the coupon rates as of December 31, 2021.

-(7) The fair value of CLO equity investments were determined using significant, unobservable inputs.
+The fair value of CLO equity investments were determined using significant, unobservable inputs.
 See Note 3 "Investments" for further discussion.

-(6) CLO income and subordinated notes are considered CLO equity positions.
-CLO equity positions are entitled to recurring distributions which are generally equal to the remaining eash flow of payments made by underlying assets less contractual payments to debt holders and CLO expenses.
+\\CLO income and subordinated notes are considered CLO equity positions.
+CLO equity positions are entitled based upon the current projection of the amount and timing of these recurring distributions which are generally equal to the remaining cash flow of payments made by underlying assets less contractual payments to debt holders and CLO expenses.
 The effective yield is estimated based upon the current projection of the amount and timing of these recurring distributions in addition to the estimated amount of terminal principal payment.
-It is the Company's policy to update the effective yield for each CLO equity position had within the Company's portfolio at the initiation of each investment and each subsequent quarter thereafter.
-The estimated yield and investment cost may ultimately not be realized.
-As of December 31, 2020, the Company's weighted average effective yield on its aggregate CLO equity positions, based on current amortized cost, was 15.09%.
+It is the Company's policy to update the effective yield for each CLO equity position held within the Company's portfolio at the initiation of each investment and each subsequent quarter thereafter.
+The effective yield and investment cost may ultimately not be realized.
+As of December 31, 2021, the Company's weighted average effective yield on its aggregate CLO equity positions, based on current amortized cost, was 16.38%.